divaldivia/DuplicatesBGC/README.md

 # DuplicatesBGC
-Dat aScience for Genomics.
+Course: Data Science for Genomics.
 CIMAT-Langebio 2020.

 Final project: Distribution of gene duplicates in BGCs.